 Cadmium telluride, amorphous silicon, or copper indium gallium selenide are a few types of materials that may be used to create thin-film panels.

 Due to its lightweight structure, customers can also save money on installation expenses.
-In comparison with the various types of solar panels, thin-film panels have lower efficiency.
+In comparison with the various solar panels, thin-film panels have lower efficiency.

 They are often inappropriate for residential installations because of their large size.
 Thin-film solar cells are more flexible as well as able to withstand extreme temperatures.